morphyyyy/M20PlaybookEditor/README.md

 -
 The Route Visualizer tool exists in the tools menu and currently only works with the provided csv.
 It can draw and save routes one at a time, or save more than one route by selecting multiple groups of ID steps and selecting save all from the menu.

+# v1.35 - Fixed a bug that prevented PBFM from copying to Team Playbooks

 # v1.34 - Custom Route Colors

 Available in PLYS table context menu